 #5- Count the success with analytics and A/B tests

-Analytics is another significant part of user onboarding.
+Analytics is another significant part of What is user onboarding?
+User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…..
 You should analyze which product tours have been completed or abandoned as well as on which step(s) users tend to leave the guides.
 You can also improve your user experience according to guide analytics.

 Additionally, you need to track how the guides help your overall product usage and performance.
 Because onboarding is not a one time process, you should always do A/B tests and improve the success rate for your KPI.

 Stay tuned for better user onboarding!